This article was updated on August 24, 2016

 But to those just hearing about patient navigation or advocacy for the first time (and for many of you realizing that what you’ve been doing all these years has now been given a name), I want to paint a brief picture of the larger “navigator” landscape in which advocates work.

 An increasing number of hospitals in the U.S. and Canada employ navigators to help patients manage their hospital stays.
-Hospitals usually require nursing degrees and frequently work with breast cancer patients (because there is funding available from private foundations such as Susan G. Komen).
+Hospitals usually require nursing degrees and frequently work with breast cancer patients.

 In most cases, these hospital-based navigators primarily manage the patient’s needs during the hospital stay and discharge planning and they work for the hospital.
 They usually also only refer to services within the hospital system that employs them.
 This is in contrast with private navigators, who work for their client and stay with them well beyond a hospital visit.

-The American Cancer Society offer cancer patient navigators in some cities, among other programs.
+The American Cancer Society offers cancer patient navigators in some cities, among other programs.

 The National Institutes of Health,National Cancer Institute funded several patient navigator pilot projects across the U.S. in under-served and minority areas and trains navigators working in those projects.